Bben01/russh/README.md

 An SSH library for Python; written in Rust.

+This is a fork or russh

 ## About

-`russh` is an easy-to-use SSH library for Python, written in Rust using [PyO3](https://github.com/PyO3/pyo3).
+`russhy` is an easy-to-use SSH library for Python, written in Rust using [PyO3](https://github.com/PyO3/pyo3).

 This library aims to be as similar to [paramiko](https://pypi.org/project/paramiko/) as possible (for ease of use and familiarity), while also adding some opiniated features/improvements.
 Currently, this library supports the SSHv2 protocol by leveraging `libssh2` (using the [ssh2](https://crates.io/crates/ssh2) crate).